White House offering billions more aid for winter heat, utility bills from COVID relief package - NewsBreak

 “The Democrats’ inflation is functioning like an ultra-punitive tax on the American families who can least afford it, exactly the opposite of a ‘high-class problem,'” Senate Republican leader Mitch McConnell said in a Wednesday floor speech.

 But in this instance, the spending from the aid package is already helping to insulate millions of households from higher utility bills.
-Estimates by the Urban Institute based off a Census Bureau survey indicate that a third of families used the monthly payments from the expanded child tax credit to pay their utility bills between July and October 2021.Mississippi executes man who killed wife, terrorized family
+Estimates by the Urban Institute based off a Census Bureau survey indicate that a third of families used the monthly payments from the expanded child tax credit to pay their utility bills between July and October 2021.11-year-old found safe, family ‘grateful’ to have her home

 Electricity and natural gas prices are roughly 11% higher than a year ago, according to the Labor Department’s consumer price index.
 Heating oil prices have more than doubled over the past year, according to the Energy Information Administration.